Mochatr/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* The DNS server queries various directories based on the top-level domain (.com in this case), eventually finding the corresponding IP address for “google.com".

 ARP process